How to Test Your Golf Cart’s Fuel Pump

 Top Up the Tank

 If ice clogs your fuel passages, this could cause a big problem.
-Even in damp but non-freezing winter weather, moisture may condense in the fuel tank, especially if your ATV or golf cart is moved from a warm garage, outside into cold weather, and back again frequently.
+Even in damp but non-freezing winter weather, moisture may condense in the fuel tank, especially if your ATV or golf cart is moved from a warm garage outside into cold weather and back again frequently.
 Try to keep the tank full, and regularly add an isopropyl alcohol additive to the fuel.

 Stop Corrosion

-One of the biggest issues that can cause corrosion in winter is exposure to road-salt.
-Rust and other corrosion can begin quickly when your ATV or golf cart is exposed to road-salt during freezing and icy conditions.
+One of the biggest issues that can cause corrosion in winter is exposure to road salt.
+Rust and other corrosion can begin quickly when your ATV or golf cart is exposed to road salt during freezing and icy conditions.
 Spray down the suspension and brakes with a silicone water dispersant before use, which will help to prevent buildup and keep your frame clean.
 If you can, rinse the ATV after each trip and let it dry in a warm garage.

 Need Further Advice?
 Give Garrett’s a Call!